maciejk77/oe-test/README.md

 - Clean, semantic code,
 - Front-end that mirrors the design
-- Possibly to use React, Redux, GraphQL/Appolo, Jest/Enzyme but tech stack can be changed
 - Mobile-first development
 - An example of async service, for FE app to interact with